TaranjeetSingh121/Exalted-Fuel/README.md

 # Legendary-Fuel
-This could be a possible legendary fuel for future generations. :)
+Research on a possibly high potent fuel for future generations' energy requirements.
-Although i don't believe it.